Tiberiu02/inck/README.md

 * [X] Link with backend
 * [X] File browsing
 * [X] File creation
-Must have:
+* [] Bug: creating file does not always reload the UI: database ordering issue, know how to fix properly, will do soon Must have:
 * [X] Redirect to /auth if not logged in - 10m
 * [ ] Document rights / priveleges - 1h